box/box-developer-changelog/content/2022/05-31-reporting-and-events-streams.md

 release_source_url: ''
 ---

-# Events Streams - Device trust failure
+# Events Streams - Device trust

 Get additional details when a device trust check fails, including:

 * Is an agent present on the device
 * The client environment
 * The list of policies
-* The specific properties that failed/passed
+* The status of each policy property

 <!-- more -->

-When querying the `api.box.com/2.0/events?stream_type=admin_logs&event_type=DEVICE_TRUST_CHECK_FAILED` the response includes additional_details section, detailing device properties, the specific policies, and the policies properties validations.
+When querying the `api.box.com/2.0/events?stream_type=admin_logs &event_type=DEVICE_TRUST_CHECK_FAILED` the response includes `additional_details` , detailing device properties, the specific policies, and the policies properties validations.

 Example: